New for 2026: see our step-by-step DOH licensing guides by profession — physicians, nurses, pharmacists, dentists and lab technicians.

 What is a DOH License?

-The Department of Health (DOH) is the regulatory authority for all healthcare in the emirate of Abu Dhabi, including the city of Abu Dhabi, Al Ain, and the Western Region (Al Dhafra).
+A DOH license is the professional license issued by the Department of Health (DOH), the regulatory authority for all healthcare in the emirate of Abu Dhabi — including the city of Abu Dhabi, Al Ain, and the Western Region (Al Dhafra).
 If you want to practice medicine, nursing, pharmacy, dentistry, or any allied health discipline in Abu Dhabi, you need a DOH professional license.

-If you have seen references to "HAAD licensing" online, that is the same authority under its old name.
+If you have seen references to "HAAD licensing" or searched "health authority Abu Dhabi HAAD" online, that is the same authority under its old name.
 The Health Authority Abu Dhabi (HAAD) was restructured and renamed to the Department of Health in 2018.
 All existing HAAD licenses were automatically converted to DOH licenses.
 The process, the portal, and the requirements are continuous — only the name changed.

 Health Bridge operates from Al Khazna Tower in Abu Dhabi.
-DOH licensing is our home-turf authority, and the majority of our 300+ placements have been through DOH.
+The DOH license is our home-turf authority, and the majority of our 300+ placements have been through DOH.
 We know this process better than any other because we live inside it every day.

-DOH eligibility requirements are similar to DHA but with some Abu Dhabi-specific nuances:
+The DOH license requirements are similar to DHA but with some Abu Dhabi-specific nuances:

 - A medical degree or professional qualification from a DOH-recognized institution